Madea's Big Happy Family (film): Plot

 The next day, Byron is humiliated by Sabrina on Maury and returns to the drug trade.
 The episode is seen by Madea and Joe as Cora reveals that her blood is not a match for Mr. Brown.
-Calvin leaves Kimberly and takes C.J. with him.
 By contrast, Harold and Tammy's relationship and their kids seem to be improving.
 With all the drama and arguing going on, Shirley is unable to tell the family about her cancer.

 Over time, Shirley's condition worsens and she is rushed to the hospital, where she reveals to her children (sans Kimberly) that she has cancer, tells her family that she loves them and later dies.
 Kimberly arrives and is told by Calvin that Shirley has died.

 Days later, a funeral service is held and Shirley is buried.
 At the repast, Madea intimidates Sabrina to stop hassling Byron, abusing his hard-earned money, and using their child to make his life miserable.
 She then confronts Byron that he should care for his son by getting a stable job, warning him if he continues down the wrong path, he will end up dead or back in prison and that once he goes down, Renee will just move on to the next man with the most money.
 She also tells Sabrina and Byron to settle their differences and start working together on raising their child.
 Madea also reveals that Kimberly was raped by her paternal uncle when she was 12, resulting in her having Byron at 13, and explaining her bitterness and anger towards her family.
 Kimberly has to forgive in order to find peace and to treat her husband and son better.
 She apologizes to Calvin, agreeing to get help to fix their marriage, and they reconcile.
 Taking Madea's words to heart, Byron decides to prioritize his son and breaks up with Renee.

 Madea, Mr. Brown and Cora appear on Maury to find out if Mr. Brown is Cora's father.
 Madea insists so, but, following an argument, it turns out he is not.
 Madea departs in hysterics with Joe at home, watching it unfold on TV.